+The most common source of support is a teaching assistantship.
 To receive a teaching assistantship, candidates for admission must meet the following requirements:

-- evidence (usually from the undergraduate transcript) of an appropriate background in the relevant subject matter of the course(s) to which appointment is being considered; - evidence (usually from letters of recommendation or verbal communication) of the candidate's potential as a teaching assistant; - an undergraduate GPA of 3.0 or above (on a 4.0 scale); and - for students whose native language is not English, evidence of competence in spoken English through the SPEAK test that is administered by the UW.
+- evidence (usually from the undergraduate transcript) of an appropriate background in the relevant subject matter of the course(s) to which appointment is being considered; - evidence (usually from letters of recommendation or verbal communication) of the candidate's potential as a teaching assistant; - an undergraduate GPA of 3.0 or above (on a 4.0 scale); and - for students whose native language is not English, evidence of competence in spoken English through the SPEAK test that is administered by UW-Madison.
 International applicants should note that a TA appointment is not normally possible during the first year of graduate study.

-Current students, who apply for their first teaching assistantship, are also subject to the above criteria, as well as their performance as a graduate student.
+Current students who apply for their first teaching assistantship are also subject to the above criteria, as well as their performance as a graduate student.
 Reappointment as a teaching assistant depends upon satisfactory progress as a graduate student, satisfactory performance as a teaching assistant, and completing the Equity/Diversity TA Training.

-Teaching assistants may be eligible for University teaching awards (https:// grad.wisc.edu/taawards/), including the UW-Madison Early Excellence in Teaching Award, UW-Madison Exceptional Service Award, UW-Madison Innovation in Teaching Award, UW-Madison Capstone Ph.D.
-Teaching Award, and the College of Letters & Science Teaching Fellow.
+Teaching assistants may be eligible for UW-Madison teaching awards (https://grad.wisc.edu/taawards/), including the Early Excellence in Teaching Award, Exceptional Service Award, Innovation in Teaching Award, Capstone Ph.D.
+Teaching Award, and the College of Letters & Science Teaching Fellow Award.

-RESEARCH OR PROJECT ASSISTANTSHIPS
+RESEARCH ASSISTANTSHIPS

-Research and project assistantships are made possible by grants awarded to individual professors for particular research programs.
-Recipients are selected by the individual professor concerned.
-Availability of research and project assistantships varies.
+Research assistantships are made possible by grants awarded to faculty for particular research programs.
+Recipients are selected by the individual professor concerned, and the student's interests and experience must match the needs of the funding project.
+Availability of research assistantships varies.